- What is a Certificate of Confidentiality?

 - Be sure to use the main UCSF address (505 Parnassus Ave., SF, CA 94143) as the institutional address - they want this to be uniform.
 Any other UCSF address would be included under "performance site" addresses

-1. The PI obtains IRB approval of a consent form that includes the CoC wording.
-The links below describe how/when to submit the consent form to the IRB based on the status of your study.
+The instructions below describe how/when to submit the consent form to the IRB based on the status of your study.

 The consent form initially approved by the IRB can be used until you obtain the Certificate.
 Subjects who enroll before the Certificate is issued will still be protected by it if they participate in the study during any time the Certificate is in effect.